Tower450/backupdubs/README.md

 - Supports the following audio file formats: `.mp3`, `.wav`, `.flac`, `.ogg`, `.aac`, `.m4a`.
 - **Preserves folder structure** by default, or can **flatten the folder structure** with a flag (`--no-structure`).
 - Logs each file being copied for easy tracking.
+- Export all tracks in Rekordbox library inside a folder (flatten).

 ## Prerequisites:
 - The script has been tested on **macOS** and **Linux**.